sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

 #### Example: Clearing a silence entry

-A silence entry can be deleted by its ID:
+A silence entry can be cleared (deleted) by its ID:

 ~~~ shell
 $ curl -s -X GET http://localhost:4567/silenced | jq .